kenniyu/twitter_instant/readme.txt

-I decided to turn this little project into a web app with just one page.
-I wasn't sure when to query the search (user presses a search button?) so I made it like Google's instant-search :)

 The relevant view file is index.ejs
 The relevant stylesheet is public.css
 All javascript files are in public/javascripts Stylesheets and javascript files are included in the head of index.ejs

+Notes:
+I decided to turn this little project into a web app with just one page.
+I wasn't sure when to query the search (user presses a search button?) so I made it like Google's instant-search :)

 Since some queries may return many results, they're paginated like how Tumblr or Facebook does their lazy-loading.
 Scroll down to the bottom and it'll automatically load the next batch of results.